Fees and Funding

 London Film Academy (LFA) aims to provide cultural and social diversity by offering talented students with filmmaking ambitions and a strong work ethic the opportunity to develop and progress, regardless of background.

 We want LFA to be a role model for other universities, giving talented individuals the opportunity to succeed in filmmaking, by broadening horizons and access to the opportunities available in filmmaking and by improving social mobility.
-LFA wants to increase the number of talented students from disadvantaged backgrounds, able to participate in our courses, through promoting inclusion and by offering financial aid and support for payment.
+LFA wants to increase the number of talented students from disadvantaged or low socio-economic backgrounds who are able to participate in our degree courses, through promoting inclusion and by offering financial aid and support for payment.

 LFA wants to help students who have demonstrated a high standard of work and diligence, but don’t have the financial means or ability to meet the course fee payment schedule required to attend our academy.

-For students that require financial assistance to attend LFA, we have several opportunities for financial support in the form of scholarships for UK students on our BA (Hons) Filmmaking course, work opportunities for UK students and payment plans for both UK and International eligible students.
+For students that require financial assistance to attend LFA, we have several opportunities for financial support in the form of Scholarships for UK students on our BA (Hons) Filmmaking course, work opportunities, through our Runner programme, and Payment Plans for both UK and International eligible students.

 What financial support is offered by LFA?